AmirrezaGhafoori/Starlink-Project/Measurement Results/README.md

+# Measurement Results

-# You can find the measurement results for RTT, and DL/UL TCP throughput tests in this folder.
+### You can find the measurement results for RTT, and DL/UL TCP throughput tests in this folder.

-## We have four networks (ATT, T-Mobile, Verizon, Starlink) and six server locations (Virginia, California, Paris, Singapore, Sydney, Tokyo)
+#### We have four networks (ATT, T-Mobile, Verizon, Starlink) and six server locations (Virginia, California, Paris, Singapore, Sydney, Tokyo)

 Each .csv file contains the results for a network-server combination in three formats:
   1- "13_all" are the measurements that has been done on 13th of the month